 - Stage one will take approximately three weeks to complete and will include external work such as the construction of concrete steps and a ramp for easy access to the studio.

-- Stage two will consist of the internal works, expected to commence in late November and completed in early 2021.
+- Stage two will consist of the internal works.

 Stage one: commenced Situated on The Boulevard side of the library, pedestrian access will remain open except for short durations during the three-week period.